GUELIANEBelkacem/LemmingsLand/README.md

 # LemmingsLand

-*A Haskell classical game of Lemmings*
+*A classical game of Lemmings, built with, powered by and centered around Haskell !!!*